alldayoday/enokis-big-day/readme.md

 # Enoki's Big Day

 ### This project is inspired by one of my Dungeons and Dragons player's characters who is a little mushroom person named Enoki.
 I thought it would be fun and silly to sort of walk through a day in the life of a Leeshy with choices.
-As in all DnD games, if you choose not to follow the main adventre storyline it does NOT mean that the adventure is over, it simply means you have chosen a different path.
+As in all DnD games, if you choose not to follow the main adventure storyline it does NOT mean that the adventure is over, it simply means you have chosen a different path.

 ## Game Deployment
 * https://enokis-big-day.surge.sh/